Slovenia's Hiking & Trekking Highlights

 Because ‘an empty sack doesn’t stand tall’ we’ll take you for a delicious traditional lunch, then we’ll round up the three-day hike with an unforgettable swim in the crystal clear waters of Lake Bohinj, Slovenia’s largest permanent lake.

-Afterwards, you’ll still have some time to explore Bohinj Lake and have dinner on your own.
+Afterward, we will drive to the spectacular Lake Bled, where the group will still have some time to explore and have dinner on their own.

 Meals included: breakfast, lunch

-First, you’ll visit the most popular must-see place in Slovenia, Lake Bled.
-It’s just as beautiful in real life as it looks in photos.
-So to give you a chance to take the perfect photo, we’ll hike to a popular viewpoint and photo spot of the lake, island church and clifftop castle with the Karavanke Alps in the backdrop.
-Since later on we’ll head more north-west, this is the only time to visit the church on Bled island.
-However, if relaxing on the lakeside sounds more appealing, you are also welcome to kick off your shoes and do just that.
+Lake Bled is just as beautiful in real life as it looks in photos.
+So to give you a chance to take the perfect photo, we’ll hike to a popular viewpoint and photo spot of the lake, island church, and clifftop castle with the Karavanke Alps in the backdrop.
+We might even have time for a quick swim in Lake Bled before continuing with our trip.

-Our next quest is a scenic drive on a winding road among the limestone walls leading to Vrsic mountain pass.
+Our next quest is a scenic drive on a winding road among the limestone walls leading to the Vrsic mountain pass.
 The road was built by Russian prisoners during World War One and makes for a perfect starting point for our day hike.
-The forest path leads to a solitary mountain shoulder, with a lonely peak in the middle of a mountain arena with captivating high walls.
+The path leads to a solitary mountain shoulder, with a lonely peak in the middle of a mountain arena with captivating limestone walls.

 Today’s lunch is in a cosy mountain hut.